traverson/traverson/README.md

       "the_document": "we wanted to have"
     }

-Upon loading the document from the start URI `http://api.io`, Traverson will recognize that the first (and only) link to walk is a JSONPath expression and evaluate it against the given document, which results in the URI `http://api.io/congrats/you/have/found/me`.
+Upon loading the document from the start URI `http://api.io`, Traverson will recognize that the first (and only) link to `follow` is a JSONPath expression and evaluate it against the given document, which results in the URI `http://api.io/congrats/you/have/found/me`.
 Of course you can also use path arrays with more than one element with JSONPath and you can freely mix JSONPath expressions with plain vanilla properties.

 Any element of the path array that begins with `$.` or `$[` is assumed to be a JSONPath expression, otherwise the element is interpreted as a plain object property.